Graduate School Emergency Fund

 - Must not have an outstanding unpaid balance on a previous GSEFP loan

-Students that are experiencing emergencies or unexpected financial hardships may request financial assistance from the GSEFP.
+Students who are experiencing emergencies or unexpected financial hardships may request financial assistance from the GSEFP.
 Examples of emergencies or hardships could include but are not limited to:

 - Family reasons

 - Emergency travel

 Loan Amounts and Frequency

 Loans can range from a minimum of $250 to a maximum of $1,000 with the amount determined by the student.
 Qualifying students can request one GSEFP loan per academic year.

 Emergency loans are required to be repaid within one calendar year from the receipt of the funds or before the end of the student’s last semester.
 If students do not repay the emergency loan within these time frames, they may receive registration or transcript holds on their accounts.